bkgramling/CropYieldPredict/README.md

 # CropYieldPredict
-Tool used to forecast future weather parameters (rainfall, solar radiation, cloud coverage) and predict soil moisture for future crop yield estimates.
+Tool used to predict future rainfall to determine the amount of water needed to support adequate level of crop yields in a specific location.